explodinglabs/jsonrpcserver/doc/api.md

 Adds log handlers, to log all requests and responses to stderr.

-**convert_camel_case**

-Attempts to clean up requests before processing, by changing the method and parameter names to snake case.
-Default is *False*.

 **debug**

 If True, more information is included in error responses, such as an exception